 Schedule

-DAMA-MN meetings are typically held monthly on the morning of the third Wednesday of each month with details (date, location) published on the web site.
+DAMA-MN meetings are typically held monthly on the morning of the third Wednesday of each month.
+Meeting details (date, location) are published on the DAMA-MN web site.
+In 2019 a decision was made to provide Members with an advance view of what meeting topics and speakers are coming up by exposing the next 3 months of meetings on the Website (even though we are planning a roster for the whole year from the convening of the newly elected board at the start of the year

-Alternate dates may be determined by the Programs Officer.
+Alternate dates may be determined by the VP and AVP of Programs.

-The annual business meeting will be held during the December meeting.
+The annual business meeting and Elections will be held during the December meeting.

+DAMA-Day/Career Fair/Vendor Expo is held on the 3nd Monday/Tuesday in September

+Board meetings are held Bi-Monthly/Quarterly

 Locations

-To keep costs at a minimum, meetings will be held at member locations whenever possible.
-The host company will be reimbursed as determined by the Board.
+To keep costs at a minimum, meetings will be held at Corporate Member locations whenever possible.
+The host company will be reimbursed as determined by the Board or receive a discount of membership fees.

 The Board of Directors will have authority to rent alternate facilities when special circumstances arise (i.e., short notice cancellation, large attendance, or lack of host facility).